|Saag (Mustard leaves)||2 kg|

 Step 1: Add Lehsan (Garlic) in ¾ cup of oil and fry till golden

-Step 2: Add almost 3 cups of Saag, cook on medium flame till all water evaporates.
+Step 2: Add almost 3 cups of Saag, and cook on medium flame till all water evaporates.
 Add Desi ghee and mix.

 Serve with Makai ki Roti.